fortran-lang/stdlib/doc/specs/stdlib_sparse.md

 Experimental

 #### Description
 The Sliced ELLPACK format `SELLC` is a variation of the `ELLPACK` format.
 This modification reduces the storage size compared to the `ELLPACK` format but maintaining its efficient data access scheme.
 It can be seen as an intermediate format between `CSR` and `ELLPACK`.
-For more details read [here](https://arxiv.org/pdf/1307.6209v1)
+For more details read [the reference](https://arxiv.org/pdf/1307.6209v1)

 <!-- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- -->
 ## `spmv` - Sparse Matrix-Vector product